 What other custom lighting products do you manufacture?

 In addition to picture lighting products, Phantom also manufactures custom cabinet lighting products designed for illuminating cabinets, bookcases, furniture and under cabinet lighting.
-Our revolutionary LED replacement festoon lamp is designed for use in any linear strip lighting fixture.
+Our revolutionary LED replacement lamp is designed for use in any linear strip lighting fixture.